jasonford1/Hearts-Helper/README.md

  _NOTE: Ace is 0 and Jack through King are J = 11, Q = 12, and K = 13_

 ### **Remove a card: type cardID then press ENTER**
 When a card is played you will want to remove it from the deck.
 For example, to remove the 2 of Clubs type 2- then press ENTER.
 To remove the Ace of Clubs type 0- then press ENTER.

  Example: 12* then ENTER removes Queen of Hearts
  Example: 0/ then ENTER removes Ace of Spades

- _Input is optimized for numpad.
+ _NOTE: Input is optimized for numpad.
 When you use numpad you never have to lift you hand._

 ### **Add a card: type + and cardID then press ENTER**
 If you accidentally remove a card add it back.
 For example, type +0/ then ENTER to add the Ace of Spades.